weitinging/GLP_1RA_design/README.md

 ## Documentation

 ### Step 1:  De novo GLP-1RAs Design
+#### Design

-We first defined the conserved sites of GLP-1RAs, whose amino acid types were later fixed during the design using [ProteinMPNN](https://github.com/dauparas/ProteinMPNN.git).
+We first defined 13 conserved sites (7H, 8Aib, 9E, 10G, 11T, 12F, 13T, 14S, 15D, 17S, 26K, 34R, 37G) of GLP-1RAs, those amino acid types were fixed during the design using [ProteinMPNN](https://github.com/dauparas/ProteinMPNN.git).
+Your should firstly install the ProteinMPNN and then excet the shell script [script](https://github.com/Immortals-33/GLP_1RA_design/blob/main/step1_ProteinMPNN_Design/submit_glp.sh)

 We then used [AlphaFold2](https://github.com/google-deepmind/alphafold) to predict those structures used for further screening.

 Our filtering pipeline could also be extended to hold arbitrary sequence designers and structure predictors beyond ProteinMPNN and AF2 in general.